 Heavier folks and stomach sleepers usually sleep best on a mattress with more support and firmer surface layers.
 Back and side sleepers are often most comfortable on a soft to medium-firm mattress that cushions their joints and helps keep the spine aligned.

 Though many RV mattresses utilize materials found in traditional mattresses, let’s take a look at the differences between the two types of models.

-- Size – RV mattresses are typically smaller to fit into a more condensed sleeping space.
-RV mattresses may be described as “short,” which means they are a standard width for their size but somewhat shorter depending on the brand and model.
-The majority of RV mattresses are approximately 5 inches shorter than their standard counterparts.
+- Size: RV mattresses are typically smaller to fit into a more condensed sleeping space.
+RV mattresses may be described as “short,” which means they are a standard width for their size, but somewhat shorter depending on the brand and model.
+The majority of RV mattresses are approximately 5″ shorter than their standard counterparts.

-- Thickness – The thickness of a RV mattress may also be different from a traditional mattress.
-Most RV mattresses are between 4 and 8 inches thick, though some luxury models may be thicker.
+- Thickness: The thickness of an RV mattress may also be different from a traditional mattress.
+Most RV mattresses are between 4″ and 8″ thick, though some luxury models may be thicker.

-- Weight – While the average mattress intended for home use weighs between 50 and 150 pounds depending on size and material, the average RV mattress weighs no more than 75 pounds.
+- Weight: While the average mattress intended for home use weighs between 50 and 150 lb depending on size and material, the average RV mattress weighs no more than 75 lb.

-- Price – Their reduced size often means that RV mattresses cost less, but higher end models can rival standard mattresses in terms of cost.
-Materials like latex that typically cost more when used in a traditional mattress can bump up the cost of a RV mattress, as well.
+- Price: Their reduced size often means that RV mattresses cost less, but higher-end models can rival standard mattresses in terms of cost.
+Materials like latex that typically cost more when used in a traditional mattress can bump up the cost of an RV mattress as well.

-- Toppers Vs. Mattresses – Some RVs may not provide space large enough for a mattress.
-In this case, a 1–3 inch topper can fit well into small compartments or on a sofa or bunk bed.
+- Toppers Vs. Mattresses: Some RVs may not provide space large enough for a mattress.
+In this case, a 1–3″ mattress topper can fit well into small compartments or on a sofa or bunk bed.
 When shopping for a topper, look for models made of the same materials as quality RV mattresses.

 Last Word From Sleepopolis